naver/dust3r/README.md

 You can check the hyperparameters we used to train these models in the [section: Our Hyperparameters](#our-hyperparameters)

 ### Interactive demo

 In this demo, you should be able run DUSt3R on your machine to reconstruct a scene.
 First select images that depicts the same scene.

 You can adjust the global alignment schedule and its number of iterations.

+> [!NOTE]
-Note: if you selected one or two images, the global alignment procedure will be skipped (mode=GlobalAlignerMode.PairViewer)
+> If you selected one or two images, the global alignment procedure will be skipped (mode=GlobalAlignerMode.PairViewer)

 Hit "Run" and wait.
 When the global alignment ends, the reconstruction appears.
 Use the slider "min_conf_thr" to show or remove low confidence areas.

 ```bash
 python3 demo.py --weights checkpoints/DUSt3R_ViTLarge_BaseDecoder_512_dpt.pth